Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-The optimal ARV regimen for newborns delivered by women with ARV drug-resistant virus is unknown.
-It is also unknown whether resistant virus in the mother increases the risk of HIV acquisition by the infant.
-The ARV regimen for newborns born to mothers with known or suspected drug resistance should be determined in consultation with a pediatric HIV specialist before delivery or through consultation via the National Perinatal HIV Hotline (888-448-8765).
+The optimal ARV regimen for newborns born to women with ARV drug-resistant virus is unknown.
+Although some studies have suggested that ARV drug-resistant virus may have decreased replicative capacity (reduced viral fitness) and transmissibility,45 perinatal transmission of multidrug-resistant virus does occur.46-51 It is also unknown whether resistant virus in the mother increases the antepartum/intrapartum risk of HIV acquisition by the infant.
+A recently reported secondary analysis of data from the NICHD-HPTN 040/PACTG 1043 study demonstrated that the risk of perinatal transmission was not related to the presence of drug resistance mutations in mothers who had not received ARV drugs prior to the start of the study (adjusted odds ratio 0.8; 95% confidence interval, 0.4–1.5).51 The ARV regimen for newborns born to mothers with known or suspected drug resistance should be determined in consultation with a pediatric HIV specialist before delivery, or through consultation via the National Perinatal HIV Hotline (1-888-448-8765).
 However, there is no evidence that neonatal prophylaxis regimens customized based on presence of maternal drug resistance are more effective than standard neonatal prophylaxis regimens.

-Sufficient data exist to provide dosing recommendations appropriate for the treatment of HIV in neonates using the following medications (see Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection):
+Sufficient data exist to provide dosing recommendations for the treatment of HIV in neonates using the following medications (see the Pediatric Antiretroviral Guidelines):

-- From birth in term and preterm newborns: zidovudine, lamivudine, nevirapine
+- From birth in term and preterm newborns: ZDV, 3TC, NVP

-- From birth in term newborns: emtricitabine, raltegravir
+- From birth in term newborns: emtricitabine, RAL

-- From age 2 weeks in term newborns: lopinavir/ritonavir (LPV/r)
+- From age 2 weeks in term newborns: LPV/r

-Dosing recommendations for premature newborns are available for zidovudine, lamivudine, and nevirapine only.
-Neonatal dosing advice, including for premature newborns, is summarized in Table 12.
-For more detailed information about neonatal dosing recommendations and considerations of these drugs, please see the Pediatric Antiretroviral Drug Information.
+Dosing recommendations for premature newborns are available for ZDV, 3TC, and NVP only.
+Neonatal dosing advice, including dosing advice for premature newborns, is summarized in Table 12.
+For more detailed information about neonatal dosing recommendations and considerations when using these drugs, please see the Pediatric Antiretroviral Guidelines.

-Newborns of Mothers Diagnosed with HIV while Breastfeeding
+Newborns of Mothers Who Receive an HIV Diagnosis while Breastfeeding

-The risk of HIV acquisition associated with breastfeeding depends on multiple newborn and maternal factors, including maternal viral load and CD4 T lymphocyte (CD4) cell count.41 Newborns of women who develop acute HIV while breastfeeding are at greater risk of acquiring HIV than are those whose mothers have chronic HIV infection42 because acute HIV infection is accompanied by a rapid increase in viral load and a corresponding decrease in CD4 cell count.43
+The risk of HIV acquisition associated with breastfeeding depends on multiple newborn and maternal factors, including maternal viral load and CD4 T lymphocyte (CD4) cell count.53 Newborns of women who develop acute HIV while breastfeeding are at greater risk of acquiring HIV than those whose mothers have chronic HIV infection,54 because acute HIV infection is accompanied by a rapid increase in viral load and a corresponding decrease in CD4 count.55

 Other than discontinuing breastfeeding, optimal strategies for managing a newborn who was breastfed by a mother with HIV (often because the mother just learned of her own HIV diagnosis) have yet to be defined.
 Some Panel members would consider the use of post-exposure prophylaxis in newborns for 4 to 6 weeks after cessation of breastfeeding.
-Post-exposure prophylaxis, however, is less likely to be effective in this circumstance than with other non-occupational exposures because the exposure to breast milk is likely to have occurred during a prolonged period rather than a single exposure to the virus.44
+Post-exposure prophylaxis, however, is less likely to be effective in this circumstance than with other non-occupational exposures, because the exposure to breast milk is likely to have occurred over a prolonged period rather than during a single exposure to the virus.56

-Several studies of newborns breastfed by women with chronic HIV infection in low-resource settings have shown that daily newborn nevirapine, lamivudine, LPV/r, or nevirapine plus zidovudine can reduce the risk of postnatal infection during breastfeeding.45-49 No trials have evaluated the use of multi-ARV regimens to prevent transmission after cessation of breastfeeding in mothers with acute HIV infection.
+Several studies of newborns who were breastfed by women with chronic HIV infection in low-resource settings have shown that daily newborn NVP, 3TC, LPV/r, or NVP plus ZDV can reduce the risk of postnatal infection during breastfeeding.57-61 No trials have evaluated the use of multidrug-regimens to prevent transmission after cessation of breastfeeding in mothers with acute HIV infection.

-Given the higher risk of postnatal transmission from a breastfeeding woman with acute HIV infection, an alternative approach favored by some Panel members would be to offer empiric HIV therapy until infant HIV status can be determined.
-If the infant’s initial HIV NAT is negative, the optimal duration of empiric HIV therapy is unknown.
-A 28-day course may be reasonable based on current recommendations for non-occupational HIV exposure.44 As in other situations, decisions regarding ARV management should be accompanied by consultation with a pediatric HIV specialist and maternal counseling on the potential risks and benefits of this approach.
-The National Perinatal HIV Hotline (888-448-8765) is a federally funded service providing free clinical consultation for difficult cases to providers caring for pregnant women living with HIV and their newborns, and can provide referral to local or regional pediatric HIV specialists.
+Given the higher risk of postnatal transmission from a breastfeeding woman with acute HIV infection, an alternative approach favored by some Panel members is to offer presumptive HIV therapy until the infant’s HIV status can be determined.
+If the infant’s initial HIV NAT is negative, the optimal duration of presumptive HIV therapy is unknown.
+A 28-day course may be reasonable based on current recommendations for non-occupational HIV exposure.56 When making decisions about ARV management, clinicians should consult a pediatric HIV specialist and counsel the parents on the potential risks and benefits of a particular treatment strategy.
+The National Perinatal HIV Hotline (1-888-448-8765) can provide referrals to local or regional pediatric HIV specialists.

-Newborns should be tested for HIV prior to initiation of empiric HIV therapy, 4 to 6 weeks and 4 to 6 months after diagnosis of maternal HIV infection and cessation of breastfeeding to determine their HIV status.
-An additional virologic test should be performed 2 to 4 weeks after discontinuation of empiric HIV therapy (see Diagnosis section).
-If a newborn is already receiving an ARV prophylaxis regimen other than empiric HIV therapy and is found to have HIV, prophylaxis should be discontinued and treatment for HIV initiated.
-Resistance testing should be performed, and the ART regimen modified if needed (see the Pediatric Antiretroviral Guidelines).
+Newborns exposed to HIV during breastfeeding should be tested for HIV infection prior to initiating presumptive HIV therapy, as well as 4 to 6 weeks and 4 to 6 months after diagnosis of maternal HIV infection and cessation of breastfeeding.
+An additional virologic test should be performed 2 to 4 weeks after discontinuing presumptive HIV therapy (see Diagnosis of HIV Infection in Infants and Children).
+If an HIV-exposed newborn is already receiving an ARV prophylaxis regimen other than presumptive HIV therapy and is found to have HIV, prophylaxis should be discontinued and treatment for HIV should be initiated.
+Resistance testing should be performed, and the ART regimen should be modified if needed (see the Pediatric Antiretroviral Guidelines).

 Short-Term Antiretroviral Drug Safety

-Newborn prophylaxis with zidovudine has been associated with only minimal toxicity, consisting primarily of transient hematologic toxicity (mainly anemia), which generally resolves by age 12 weeks (see Initial Postnatal Management).
-Data on toxicities in newborns exposed to multiple ARV drugs are limited.
+Newborn prophylaxis with ZDV has been associated with only minimal toxicity, primarily transient hematologic toxicity (mainly anemia), which generally resolves by age 12 weeks (see Initial Postnatal Management of the Neonate Exposed to HIV).
+Data on toxicities in newborns who were exposed to multiple ARV drugs are limited.

-Other than zidovudine, lamivudine is the NRTI with the most experience in use for neonatal prophylaxis.
-In early studies, neonatal exposure to combination zidovudine/lamivudine was generally limited to 113,50,51 or 2 weeks.5 Six weeks of newborn zidovudine/lamivudine exposure has also been reported.
-These studies suggest that hematologic toxicity may be greater with zidovudine/lamivudine than with zidovudine alone, although the newborns in these studies also had in utero exposure to maternal HIV therapy that may have contributed to the toxicity.
+Other than ZDV, 3TC is the NRTI with the most clinical experience for neonatal prophylaxis.
+In early studies, neonatal exposure to combination ZDV/3TC was generally limited to 117,62,63 or 2 weeks.5 Six weeks of ZDV/3TC exposure in newborns has also been reported.
+These studies suggest that hematologic toxicity may be greater with ZDV/3TC than with ZDV alone , although the newborns in these studies also had in utero exposure to maternal HIV therapy that may have contributed to the toxicity.

-In a French study, more severe anemia and neutropenia were observed in newborns exposed to 6 weeks of zidovudine/lamivudine for prophylaxis plus maternal antepartum zidovudine/lamivudine than in a historical cohort of newborns exposed only to maternal and newborn zidovudine.
-Anemia was reported in 15% and neutropenia in 18% of newborns exposed to zidovudine/lamivudine, with 2% of newborns requiring blood transfusion and 4% requiring treatment discontinuation for toxicity.52 Similarly, in a Brazilian study of maternal antepartum and 6-week newborn zidovudine/lamivudine prophylaxis, neonatal hematologic toxicity was common, with anemia seen in 69% and neutropenia in 13% of newborns.53
+In a French study, more cases of severe anemia and neutropenia were observed in newborns who were exposed to 6 weeks of ZDV/3TC for prophylaxis plus maternal antepartum ZDV/3TC than in a historical cohort of newborns who were exposed only to maternal and newborn ZDV.
+Anemia was reported in 15% of newborns and neutropenia was reported in 18% of newborns who were exposed to ZDV/3TC, with 2% of newborns requiring blood transfusion and 4% requiring treatment discontinuation for toxicity.64 Similarly, in a Brazilian study of maternal antepartum ZDV/3TC and 6-week newborn ZDV/3TC prophylaxis, neonatal hematologic toxicity was common, with anemia seen in 69% and neutropenia seen in 13% of newborns.65

-Experience with other NRTI drugs for neonatal prophylaxis is more limited.54,55 Hematologic and mitochondrial toxicity may be more common with exposure to multiple NRTI drugs than to a single NRTI.52,56-59
+Experience with other NRTI drugs for neonatal prophylaxis is more limited.66,67 Hematologic and mitochondrial toxicity may be more common with exposure to multiple NRTI drugs than with exposure to a single NRTI.64,68-71

-In rare cases, chronic multiple-dose nevirapine prophylaxis in pregnant women has been associated with severe and potentially life-threatening rash and hepatic toxicity.60 These toxicities have not been observed in newborns receiving prophylactic dosing with single-dose nevirapine, the two-drug zidovudine regimen plus three doses of nevirapine in the first week of life in NICHD-HPTN 040/PACTG 1043), or in breastfeeding newborns receiving nevirapine prophylaxis daily for 6 weeks to 18 months to prevent transmission of HIV via breast milk.5,45-47,49,61
+In rare cases, chronic multiple-dose NVP prophylaxis in pregnant women has been associated with severe and potentially life-threatening rash and hepatic toxicity.72 These toxicities have not been observed in newborns receiving prophylactic dosing with single-dose NVP or the two-drug ZDV regimen plus three doses of NVP in the first week of life used in NICHD-HPTN 040/PACTG 1043, or in breastfeeding newborns receiving NVP prophylaxis daily for 6 weeks to 18 months to prevent transmission of HIV via breast milk.5,57-59,61,73

-The safety and PK data about daily dosing from P1110 are from raltegravir-naive infants whose mothers did not receive raltegravir; data collection from infants born to mothers who were receiving raltegravir is ongoing.
-However, the Panel believes that the FDA-approved dosing of raltegravir, delaying the first dose for infants born to mothers who received raltegravir, is reasonable based on current data about clearance of the drug in premature and raltegravir-exposed infants.
+The safety and PK data on daily dosing from P1110 are from RAL-naive infants whose mothers did not receive RAL; data collection from infants born to mothers who were receiving RAL is ongoing.
+However, the FDA currently recommends delaying the first dose of RAL in infants for 24 to 48 hours after birth if the mother received RAL 2 to 24 hours before delivery, and the Panel believes that this recommendation is reasonable based on current data about clearance of the drug in RAL-exposed infants.

 - Wade NA, Birkhead GS, Warren BL, et al. Abbreviated regimens of zidovudine prophylaxis and perinatal transmission of the human immunodeficiency virus.
 N Engl J Med.
 1998;339(20):1409-1414.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/9811915.